headwirecom/peregrine-cms/platform/node-js/Readme.md

 The log for this app is redirected to **sling/logs/sling-node.log** and set to trace by default.

-Have fun - Sling Node Team
+Have fun - Peregrine CMS Team